Denver, CO is winter home nowadays.

 Jose Candido left us in March, 2002, almost forgotten by his own El Salvador.
 His daughter came across the farewell letter I wrote for him, posted on my faculty webpage when I was Adjunct at The University of Denver.
 She sent me a beautiful e-mail, which I accidentally lost.
 I wish that she finds this blog one day.

 This is our music.
 Graciously dedicated to the legacy and work of Agustin and Jose Candido.
-I only hope that it touches your hearts as fondly as it touches ours.
+I hope that it touches your hearts as fondly as it touches ours.

 --Oscar Del Barrios